Sharing is caring!

 10. Clean Stainless Steel

 Similarly, you can remove spots from stainless steel with a cotton ball dipped in rubbing alcohol.
-Trying this on my refrigerator soon!
-From knives and spoons that will simply not come clean with water and soap to stainless steel fridges, the rubbing alcohol will make it easy of cleaning leaving them spotless.
-You can try this hack in cleaning laptops, keyboard, and mouse too!
+I can’t wait to try this on my refrigerator–I’m over all of the fingerprints!
+From knives and spoons that will simply not come clean with water and soap, to stainless steel fridges, rubbing alcohol will make easy work of cleaning, leaving them spotless.
+You can try this hack in cleaning laptops, keyboard, and your mouse, too!

 Soak cotton wool in rubbing alcohol and use it to clean stainless steel objectsvia Elle Decor